Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Experimental Setup

 \prg{Why simulation?} To test our method, we need to evaluate both recommenders which interact with users (rendering static datasets of user interaction unsuitable), as well as test our evaluation metrics themselves -- which are defined based on internal preferences (for which we never get ground truth in real interactions).
 We thus create a testing environment in which we can emulate user behavior and have access to their ground truth preferences.
 Like previous work \citep{chaney_how_2018, bountouridis_siren_2019, jiang_degenerate_2019, mansoury_feedback_2020, yao_measuring_2021}, we simulate both a recommendation environment and human behavior.
 However, unlike such approaches, we use simulated human behavior for evaluation purposes only: our human model is learned exclusively from data that would be observed in a real-world RS (slates and choices), i.e. data of users (in our case the simulated users) interacting with previous RS policies -- meaning our approach could be applied to real user data of this form.
 A fundamental advantage of testing our method in a simulated environment is that \textit{we can actually evaluate how well our model is able to recover the preferences of our ``ground truth'' users, giving us insights about how our methods could perform with real users}.

-\prg{Ground truth human dynamics.} See \Figref{fig:human_model} for a summary of the ground truth human dynamics we use for testing our method (and \Figref{fig:content} for more info on our environment setup).
+\prg{Ground truth user dynamics.} See \Figref{fig:human_model} for a summary of the ground truth user dynamics we use for testing our method (and \Figref{fig:content} for more info on our environment setup).
 Following prior work \citep{ie_reinforcement_2019, chen_generative_2019} we assume that users choose items in proportion to (the exponentiated) engagement under their current preferences, i.e. that $\Prob{\itemm_t = \evidence | \slate_t, \pref_t}$ is given by the conditional logit model.
 In our setup, this reduces to $\Prob{\itemm_t = \evidence | \slate_t, \pref_t} \propto \Prob{\slate_t = \itemm} e^{\beta_c \itemm^T \pref_t }$, with an additional term $\Prob{\slate_t = \choice}$ which takes into account how prevalent each item is in the slate -- and we assume such choice model to be also known by our method.
 We adapt \cite{bernheim2021theory} to be our ground truth human preference dynamics.
 On a high-level, at each timestep users choose their next-timestep preferences to be more ``convenient'' ones -- trading off between choosing preferences that they expect will lead them to higher engagement and maintaining engagement under current preferences.
-See \Appref{appendix:human_model} for a proof of the logit model reduction, and more information about the ground truth human.
+See \Appref{appendix:human_model} for a proof of the logit model reduction and more details.

 \prg{Simulated environment setup.} For ease of interpretation of the results, in our experiments we only consider a cohort of users whose initial preferences are concentrated around preference $\pref=130\degree$.
 To showcase preference-manipulation incentives to make users more predictable, we make the choice-stochasticity temperature $\beta_c$ a function of part of preference space one is in, with local optima $\beta_c(80\degree) = 1$ and $\beta_c(270\degree) = 4$.
 This causes these areas in preference space to be attractor points, as RSs are able to lead to higher engagement when users act less stochastically (see \Appref{appendix:human_model} for more details).